SlavaFomenko/chess-empire/README.md

 ## How to run

 You can run `./local_reacreate_docker.sh` script to build and run the project.
-If you want console to close automatically afterbuilding process, remove or comment `read` statement in this script.
+If you want console to close automatically after building process, remove or comment `read` statement in this script.

 ## Project structure